 Dogs Permitted Nov 1 – May 1Yes

-Great for: Large network of groomed and ungroomed ski trails, as well as snowshoe trails with access to a variety of warming shelters and views, within a reasonable drive from Bend.
+Swampy Lakes is just west of Virginia Meissner and Wanoga.
+Swampy offers a large network of groomed and ungroomed ski trails, as well as snowshoe trails with access to a variety of warming shelters and views.

 Nording skiing at Swampy Lakes Sno Park